Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Discussion

-Our study outlines several avenues of future research, which can be pursued leveraging the generality of the heterogeneous meta-population framework proposed in this study.
-Although NPIs have been homogeneously implemented nationwide through Decrees of the Prime Minister, the model could benefit from the study of heterogeneous implementation (and relaxation) of NPIs between Provinces and even the implementation of targeted mobility restrictions between specific Provinces (through the modification of the routing matrix $W$), whose analysis is envisaged for future research.
-The outcome of such an analysis can inform policymakers on targeted interventions that may reduce social and economical costs while effectively halting the epidemic.
-Also, other classes may be added to our model to explore other targeted intervention policies, such as those leading to safe schools reopening.
-The introduction of a community that represents the rest of the world would enable the study of the impact of closures of national borders.
-While we considered a simple model for the epidemic progression, additional compartments and transitions may be added to capture hospitalisation or testing \cite{giordano2020modelling}, and used to analyse different what/if scenarios.
-Finally, the simplicity of our mathematical framework may be conducive to a rigorous analytical treatment, involving for example the computation of the epidemic threshold, toward providing further insight into the effect of NPIs on the epidemic spreading.
+Our study outlines several avenues of future research, which can be pursued leveraging the generality of the heterogeneous meta-population framework proposed in this study. {During the ``first wave" of COVID-19 in Italy,} NPIs have been homogeneously implemented nationwide through Decrees of the Prime Minister. {Hence, we have used uniform parameters among the Provinces.
+However, from November 2020, local NPIs have been enacted.
+The proposed} model could benefit from the study of heterogeneous implementation (and relaxation) of NPIs between Provinces and even the implementation of targeted mobility restrictions between specific Provinces (through the modification of the routing matrix $W$), whose analysis is envisaged for future research.
+The outcome of such an analysis can inform policymakers on targeted interventions that may reduce social and economical costs while effectively halting the epidemic. {Also, other targeted intervention policies, such as those leading to safe schools reopening, may be explored.
+These studies may be conducted at the entire country level or at a local level.
+Country-wise interventions could be engineered by utilising further activity classes that capture, for instance, students and teachers.
+In this vein, a contact matrix among activity classes could help capture inhomogeneous interaction patterns between and within activity classes, similar to \cite{mossong2008social}.
+Local targeted interventions, instead, may be pursued via our meta-population structure, where communities are used to model specific locations, such as schools and neighbourhoods.} The introduction of a community that represents the rest of the world would enable the study of the impact of closures of national borders.

+While we considered a simple model for the epidemic progression, additional compartments and transitions may be added to capture hospitalisation or testing \cite{giordano2020modelling}, and used to analyse different what/if scenarios {and design feedback control interventions, informed by the number of reported cases or hospitalisations \cite{dellarossa2020}.
+A limitation of our modelling framework lies in its deterministic formulation, which prevents it from capturing phenomena such as local disease eradication.
+This may be crucial to study the pandemic at longer time-scales, encompassing future vaccination campaigns.
+A stochastic formulation of the meta-population activity-driven model may be proposed and utilised as a viable tool to shed light into these important phenomena and understand their impact on the spreading process. } Finally, the simplicity of our mathematical framework may be conducive to a rigorous analytical treatment, involving for example the computation of the epidemic threshold, toward providing further insight into the effect of NPIs on the epidemic spreading.